 Last Updated on

-As promised from my article, The Easiest Way to Make Money, I am going to show you how to make a simple photography lightbox.
+As promised from my article, I am going to show you how to make a simple photography lightbox.
 Most people will find having a lightbox useful for photographing items for eBay, blogging, taking stock of their personal inventory for insurance records or to enhance their photography hobby.
 For my son, who made me the lightbox, it was originally an assignment at school.
 I encourage you to find the items below in your home and re-use them.
 If you don’t have something on the list you can improvise.
 For example, instead of tissue paper, use an old thin sheet that isn’t useful for bedding anymore.

 What you will need: